chrisant996/clink/docs/clink.md

 Name | Description
 :-:|---
 `add-history`|Adds the current line to the history without executing it, and clears the editing line.
+`clink-complete-numbers`|Like `complete`, but for numbers from the console screen (3 digits or more, up to hexadecimal).
 `clink-copy-cwd`|Copy the current working directory to the clipboard.
 `clink-copy-line`|Copy the current line to the clipboard.
 `clink-copy-word`|Copy the word at the cursor to the clipboard, or copies the nth word if a numeric argument is provided via the `digit-argument` keys.